-(Continuation of Questions 1/16, 2/16, 3/16 and 5/16)
+(Continuation of Question 11/16)

 Motivation

-As the lead study group on multimedia coding, systems and applications, Study Group 16 strives to make advances in multimedia communication systems that take advantage of emerging technologies, as well as advances in and deeper understanding of existing technologies, in an effort to enable new and better forms of communication capabilities.
+In line with its lead study group roles, Study Group 16 strives to make advances in multimedia communication systems that take advantage of emerging technologies, as well as advances in and deeper understanding of existing technologies, in an effort to enable new and better forms of communication capabilities.

 To that end, Study Group 16 developed several sets of videoconferencing Recommendations: ITU-T H.320 for audiovisual communication systems for N-ISDN environments; ITU-T H.323, one of the most widely used packet-switched communication systems supporting audio, video, and data collaboration; ITU-T H.324 for audiovisual communications over fixed and mobile (wireless) telephone networks; and ITU-T H.310-series for point-to-point and multipoint communications on B-ISDN networks.
 For data conferencing in point-to-point and multipoint environments, the T.120-series of ITU-T Recommendations was developed, enabling capabilities like file transfer, electronic whiteboarding, and screen sharing.
 To enable an H.323 gateway to be realized as two components from different vendors distributed across different physical platforms, the ITU-T H.248-series, which decomposes the H.323 gateway function defined in ITU-T H.246 into functional subcomponents called media gateway controllers and media gateways, was developed to specify the protocols these components use to communicate.
 While originally addressing H.323 gateways, the H.248 protocol is applicable to many different types of gateways.